-The list of notices that New Jersey employers are required to post grew this year.
-Accordingly, with 2013 coming to a close, New Jersey employers may find it useful to review the notification requirements relating to employees' workplace rights and responsibilities under state law.
+The year 2014 saw a growing number of municipal laws in New Jersey mandating paid sick leave, with corresponding mandatory posting requirements for employers (see below).
+Accordingly, with the arrival of 2015, New Jersey employers may find it useful to review the notification requirements relating to employees' workplace rights and responsibilities under not only state and federal law but also the municipalities in which they do business.